joakimk/devbox-tools/README.md

     ./testvm ssh # optional, to debug or run tests quicker with 'dev test' ./testvm destroy

-### What is mruby and...

-[mruby](http://www.mruby.org/) is a lightweight implementation of the Ruby language and it's the runtime for devbox-tools. devbox-tools uses [mruby](http://www.mruby.org/) because:

-* It compiles to a stand alone binary.
-This avoids environment collisions with other ruby installs.
-* Keeps this tool simple.
-You can always shell out to more complex tools.
-* It's fun to try out new things.

-The mruby build configuration (and the "mrbgems" we build into it) is listed in [support/mruby\_build\_config.rb](support/mruby_build_config.rb) and the version is set by [support/install\_dependencies](support/install_dependencies).

 ### Status

 **Screenshot: communicating with a docker service**